Deploy and use a continuous build and test automation environment

 The details of these two approaches are mentioned in the Testing and validation article.
 Review this article for testing and validation strategy.

 When a Build VM is deployed in Developer topology through LCS, it is pre-configured and ready to start a build.
 You can change the default configuration at any time from the Visual Studio IDE or the Azure DevOps interface.
 On a Build VM, the module source code is synchronized to the build machine for easy build setup.
 The build machine is also auto-configured with default settings for build agent, build controller, build process template, and build definition.
 Tests that are integrated with build definition are executed after the build is successful.

 Review a pre-configured customizable build environment

-The build VM contains the vNext build agent which was released as part of TFS 2015.
+The build VM contains the vNext build agent which was released as part of Azure DevOps.
 When you deploy the Build VM, the build agent is configured by default to connect and sync with the Azure DevOps project.
 As a part of the Build VM configuration, the default build definition is also created and configured, as shown below.

 Default build definition contains multiple tasks to perform specific operation, as described below.